Formatting your recipes by adding pictures, links, and different text styles

 Here’s how images will appear between recipe instructions in your blog post:

-Zip Recipes makes it possible to bold or italicize words or phrases within the Ingredients, Instructions and Summary sections.
-Simply type in your recipe as you normally do, but for bold, enclose the word(s) in asterisks.
-For italics, enclose the word(s) in underscores.
+Zip Recipes makes it possible to format text, like bold or italics.
+Simply type in your recipe as you normally do, but for italics, enclose the word(s) in underscores.
+For bold, enclose the word(s) in asterisks.

 1 cup of _whole wheat_ flour 1 cup of oil 2 cups of *white* sugar

-Here’s what the Ingredients section of your recipe will look like when you post to
+Here’s what the Ingredients section of your recipe will look like when you post it